 Secureworks | Master Servises Agreement France

-THIS SECURITY SERVICES CUSTOMER MASTER SERVICES AGREEMENT (“MSA”) is entered into by and between SecureWorks SAS(“SecureWorks”) and the customer entity (the “Customer”) set forth in a Service Order or Statement of Work as of the Effective Date (as defined by, in respect of a Service Order, the submission to SecureWorks of a Service Order and a purchase order, and in respect of a Statement of Work, the latest date in the signature blocks in a signed Statement of Work).
-SecureWorks and Customer agree to the following terms and conditions:
+THIS SECURITY SERVICES CUSTOMER MASTER SERVICES AGREEMENT (“MSA”) is entered into by and between Secureworks SAS(“Secureworks”) and the customer entity (the “Customer”) set forth in a Service Order or Statement of Work at the Effective Date (as defined by, in respect of a Service Order, the submission to Secureworks of a Service Order and a purchase order, and in respect of a Statement of Work, the latest date in the signature blocks in a signed Statement of Work).
+Secureworks and Customer each a “party,” together the “parties.”

 1.1 MSS Services and Consulting Services.
-During the Term (as defined in Section 3.1) and subject to the terms and conditions of this MSA, SecureWorks agrees to provide managed security services (“MSS Services”) and/or security risk consulting services (“Consulting Services”) (collectively, the “Services”) and Customer agrees to purchase such Services.
-SecureWorks may provide the Services by its Affiliates.
+During the Term (as defined in Section 3.1) and subject to the terms and conditions of this MSA, Secureworks agrees to provide managed security services (“MSS Services”) and/or security risk consulting services (“Consulting Services”) (collectively, the “Services”) and Customer agrees to purchase such Services.
+Secureworks may provide the Services by its Affiliates.
 “Affiliates” with respect to a party means any entity that, directly or indirectly, through one or more intermediaries, controls, is controlled by or is under common control with such party.